WilliamTRev/DataAnalysis/Week4/MoreNotes/LookerAndLookerStudioNotes.md

 Common use cases
 - Demonstrating the power of Explores to highlight key types of analyses that can be created from a specific Explore page.
-- Offering a “soft-landing” for new explorers that are initially less intimidating and allow them to tweak an existing analysis vs. building one entirely from scratch.
+- Offering a "soft-landing" for new explorers that are initially less intimidating and allow them to tweak an existing analysis vs. building one entirely from scratch.
 - Saving time for seasoned users by modeling frequent queries and using them as Quick Starts to make your analyses faster and less repetitive, just like modeling commonly requested fields in LookML reaps benefits in terms of reusability .
 - Providing one-click access to common filter sets by providing explorers with a preconfigured set of filters to grab and go.
 No need to repetitively add and configure the ones you need.